ananyasaxena16/NIKE-CLONE/README.md

 ## Steps to run the project:
  * Clone this particular repository.
  * Open in your code editor.
- * In the terminal, type this: "npm start"
+ * In the terminal, type this: "npm start".

- Note: You Should Have Node and npm installed to your system.
+ Note: You Should Have Node, npm  and material UI installed to your system.